pablomaki/air-quality-sensor/docker/README.md

 # Docker

-This directory contains the Docker configuration files for setting up the development environment for the air quality sensor project.
+This directory contains the Docker configuration files for setting up the environment for the script that communicates with the air quality sensor.

 ## Files